We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Frothy or foamy stool is especially common in babies and is not usually a cause for concern.
+Frothy or foamy stool can be common in babies and is not usually a cause for concern.

-Foamy stool in babies is often a sign that they are getting an overload of lactose, a sugar found in breast milk.
+Foamy stool in babies can result from a few different issues.
+Sometimes it is often a sign that a baby is getting an overload of lactose, a sugar found in breast milk.

-Treatments for foamy stool depend upon the underlying cause.
+Treatments for foamy stool depend on the underlying cause.

-If a person is diagnosed with IBS, a doctor or dietitian can help to develop a diet plan that will reduce symptoms.
+If a doctor or dietitian diagnoses someone with IBS, they can also help develop a diet plan that will reduce the person’s symptoms.
 A person may want to avoid foods that commonly cause gas, as well as fried foods.

 A person can use electrolyte powder to make rehydrating drinks.
 Electrolyte powder is available for purchase online.

-Pancreatitis is usually treated with intravenous fluids and pain medications.
+Healthcare professionals usually treat pancreatitis with intravenous fluids and pain medications.
 In some cases, antibiotics may be necessary.
 If a person has chronic pancreatitis, a doctor may recommend surgery, though this is rare.